Kelly LeBrock: In popular culture

-British band Bastille released the song "Good Grief" in 2016, which samples two of LeBrock's phrases from Weird Science: "So what would you little maniacs like to do first?" and "If you want to be a party animal, you have to learn to live in the jungle.
+British band Bastille released the song "Good Grief" in 2016, which samples two of LeBrock's lines from Weird Science: "So what would you little maniacs like to do first?" and "If you want to be a party animal, you have to learn to live in the jungle.
 Now stop worrying and go and get dressed."

 Personal life

 Her first marriage was to film producer and restaurateur Victor Drai, in 1984; they divorced in 1986.
 During this time she met actor and martial artist Steven Seagal.
 Their daughter Annaliza was born in spring 1987 and the couple married in September of that year.
 Their son Dominic was born in June 1990 and their daughter Arissa in 1993.
-The following year, LeBrock filed for divorce, citing "irreconcilable differences".
+The following year, LeBrock filed for divorce.

-In July 2007, LeBrock married retired investment banker Fred Steck and divorced him the next year.
-As of 2011, LeBrock lives on a ranch in California's Santa Ynez Valley.
+In July 2007, LeBrock married retired investment banker Fred Steck; they divorced the following year.
+By 2011, LeBrock lived on a ranch in California's Santa Ynez Valley.
 After the death of her brother Harold in 2008, LeBrock began devoting time to the terminally ill.
-She has been a spokeswoman for Club Carson, whose members are children suffering from cancer.
+She has been a spokeswoman for Club Carson, a foundation for children suffering from cancer.